Community Worker Program (C101)

 Students will have the opportunity to develop practical skills and gain valuable professional experience by completing field placements in semesters 2, 3 and 4.

 Through our strong ties to community partners and advocacy organizations, students can find placements suited to their specific interests and on a wide range of issues such as poverty, settlement services, housing, food justice, education, HIV/AIDS, Indigenous services, arts-based agencies and anti-violence.
+The Community Worker program is the recipient of the South Africa Most Transformative Program Award for 2022/2023 from EDU Africa Virtual Internship.

 Note:

-Students without a clear police reference check may find that their choice of placement is limited.
+Students without a clear vulnerable sector check may find that their choice of placement is limited.
 Students in this situation are encouraged to work with the field education co-ordinator to identify placement opportunities that do not require the vulnerable sector check.
 Students are also encouraged to inquire and apply for Suppression and Destruction of Record or Record Suspension (formerly known Pardon) at their specific regional police services, in order to prepare for their future career or employment.
 For more information, please visit the Clinical Pre-placement website.

 Career & Postgraduate Study Opportunities